UJJWAL2209/Accenture-virtual-internship/README.md

 ## Data Visualization 📊

-I used various data visualization tools and libraries to create insightful charts, graphs, and visual representations of the data.
+I used various Python libraries to create insightful charts, graphs, and visual representations of the data.
 These visualizations helped in better understanding the data patterns and trends.

 ## Analytics Insights 💡